CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ##### Precedence rule

-The value used for AIP Console URL and API Key as well is always comme from the Job if assigned.

 * The value used for AIP Console URL and API Key is always coming from the Job itself when assigned.
 * If one field is not assigned then the one from the *Global Configuration* will be used.